wnfaulkner/2023-10-05-project-1-scrabble-game/README.md

     * Submit their play and receive an informative message if the play is invalid:
         * does not connect with any words currently on the board
         * is not a playable word (according to an external dictionary)
+    * Receive a set of new random letters from the letter 'bag' (they will not show up for the player until the player's next turn)
     * Perform tile exchanges once per turn (without placing anything on the board or scoring points)
     * End their turn
     * Skip their turn if they see no legal moves left
     * End the game if all previous players in the player order have skipped their turn because they see no legal moves left

 **Scorekeeping & Winning Logic - the system shall:**
+* On the first play, only allow horizontal plays covering the center square of the board
-* Update players' scores at the end of each turn
+* Update & display players' scores at the end of each turn
-* Display all players' current scores
+* Update & display the number of letters left in the letter bag
 * End the game if all letters are played automatically
 * At the end of game:
     * Calculate player final scores